mkalioby/django-mfa2/README.md

     ```
 1. Provide `mfa_auth_base.html` in your templaes with block called 'head' and 'content'
     The template will be included during the user login.
+    If you will use Email Token method, then you have to provide template named `mfa_email_token_template.html` that will content the format of the email with parameter named `user` and `otp`.
 1. To match the look and feel of your project, MFA includes `base.html` but it needs blocks named `head` & `content` to added its content to it.
 1. Somewhere in your app, add a link to 'mfa_home'
 ```<l><a href="{% url 'mfa_home' %}">Security</a> </l>```